amperka/ino/README.rst

   with other platform users in mind, so it will eventually get cross-platform support.
 Help from Windows- and MacOS- developers is much appreciated.
-* Ino is not yet well tested with release candidate of upcoming Arduino 1.0 software.
-Although it should be compatible.

 Getting Help
 ============